sassoftware/viya4-iac-azure/docs/CONFIG-VARS.md

 }
 ```

-In addition, you can control the placement for the additional nodepools using
+In addition, you can control the placement for the additional node pools using the following values:

 | Name | Description | Type | Default | Notes |
 | :--- | ---: | ---: | ---: | ---: |